Rajendraladkat1919/three-tier-webapp-deployment/README.md

-Deploy theree tier web application using terraform
+Deploy three tier web application using terraform

 `What it is ?`

-- This project contains DevOps tools and technologies which helps to deploy the end-to-end webapplication.
+- This project contains DevOps tools and technologies which helps to deploy the end-to-end web application on EKS cluster.

 Problem statement: